-Minor iPadOS redesign and iOS concept of Veeva Events Management for Life Sciences.
+Minor redesign concept of Veeva Events Management for Life Sciences.

 The mission of Veeva has been to be the industry cloud for life sciences.
-With relentless and consistent execution year-over-year, Veeva has certainly become an unstoppable force in the space.
-Over the last several years, Veeva has gained exceptional market share by capitalizing on various software solutions from pharmaceutical research and development to drug commercialization.
-In just four and a half years I have been with the company, I have been fortunate enough to witness and benefit from Veeva's market capitalization multiplying 11-times over.
-It's not just the industry taking notice but investors as well.
+With relentless and consistent execution year-over-year, Veeva has become an unstoppable force in the space by providing an impressive suite of software solutions for pharmaceutical R&D and commercialization.
+I have been fortunate enough to contribute to Veeva's growth over the last five years and be a part of a public benefit corporation that continues to push the industry forward in every way.

 I currently work in a Solution Architect capacity leading software implementations for Veeva Customer Relationship Management (CRM) and Events Management (EM) verticals for pharmaceutical drug commercialization efforts.
 I work daily with stakeholders by identifying customer requirements and overarching goals then design and implement solutions to fit their needs.